Bekalah/CIRCUITUM99/main/registry/pillars/08_sandalphon.md

 - **Red:** Passive harmonic listening; no bridge opened.

 ## Moonchild’s Note
-His voice is the color of dawn — the moment before the sun breaks, when you feel the light but still see the stars.
+She walks the bridge barefoot so she can feel every note.
+Her braids carry tiny silver bells — when she moves, the whole lattice hums.

 ## Scene Seed
-Sandalphon kneels in the Bridge Chamber, strings of light vibrating between his hands.
+Sandalphon stands in the Bridge Chamber, strings of light vibrating between her hands.
-“Every note you speak becomes a stone in the road,” he says.
+“Every note you speak becomes a stone in the road,” she says.
 “Choose your melody.”

 ## Grimoire Artifact — Harmonic Path Key
 - **Timing:** Mercury hour, Venus day (Friday for blessing, Wednesday for clarity)